-Here then, are 6 places that used to be part of another state.
+Here then, are six places that used to be part of a different state.
 Or so it was claimed.

 Enfield and Suffield, Ct.

 Enfield and Suffield — two towns in Connecticut — began their American history as part of Massachusetts.

 The two towns’ transition from Massachusetts to Connecticut took 162 years to fully accomplish.